TZstatsADS/Spring2019-Proj2-grp13/README.md

 **Jingwen Wang** plots Trend Line Chart part in the Fares Panel, works on Shiny Design of the Fares and On-time Performance Channel, and designs the Interactive Map.

 **Yue Zhang** mainly focus on the Accident Panel, including accident data preprocseeing and explorative data analysis of accident data.

 **Xishi Chen** works on Customer Satisfaction Panel with Yu Yao together, including collecting, cleaning, manipulating and visualising data on Shiny.

+**Xueqi Ren** works on Fares panel with Jingwen Wang, including cleaning data and plotting carrier Gantt Chart in the Fares panel.

 ## Project Demonstration: